dmacvicar/terraform-provider-libvirt/contrib/Alpine/README.md

 # Alpine Container
-This container is build from the `Alpine` distribution.
+This container is built from the `Alpine` distribution.
 This container is meant to serve as a slim down minimalistic container.

 **NOTE**: If pulling from the `build` containers, make sure to pull from the `musl` container.
 Alpine uses `musl` instead